-- Security measures will include, by way of illustration, providing safety escort services for students, employees and guests.
+- Security measures will include, by way of illustration, as providing safety escort services for students, employees and guests;

 - PSO must utilize common sense and reasonable judgment to make independent decisions in the best interest of the College and the Department.

 2. Dispatch Services:

 PSO SSPO, will be assigned, either regular, or from time to time as needed, communication center detail which entails voice, visual and text command post management.

 - Complete dispatch log as necessary;